PB✓

 Brand identity systems that survive contact with reality

 Logo vs brand vs identity — three different things, priced differently.
-The ten components of a real identity system, the logo design process from brief to delivery, the failure modes (committee logo, trend-chaser, illustrative, cliché, premature monogram), and how to deliver systems that small Nigerian businesses can actually use.
+The ten components of a real identity system, the logo design process from brief to delivery, the failure modes (committee logo, trend-chaser, illustrative, cliché, premature monogram), and how to deliver systems that small international businesses can actually use.

 6. 06